Get all the latest data for Santiago

 Can I legally rent out property on my visa in Santiago right now?

-You do not need to live in Chile to rent out a property you own in Santiago, and many foreign owners manage their rentals remotely through local property managers or agents.
+You do not need to live in Chile to rent out a Santiago property, since many foreign owners use a local agent, administrator or power of attorney.

 We cover everything there is to know about buying and renting out in Santiago here.